 Let’s move on to your next big trip cost – accommodation in Bali.
 Deciding which is the best area in Bali for you to stay is an exciting step in travel planning.
 We’ll get into a few fun and unique accommodation options in a bit, but for now, let’s look at your basic options: hostels, Airbnb, and hotels.

 Accommodation in Bali is generally very affordable for foreigners.
 Like in most cities/countries, booking into a shared dorm in a hostel is going to be your cheapest option.
-However, you’ll be quite pleased to know that Bali also offers very affordable Airbnb and hotel options too!
+However, you’ll be quite pleased to know that Bali also offers very affordable Airbnbs too!